DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/dashboard-item-settings/scatter-chart/interactivity/drill-down.md

 ![ScatterChart_DrillDownArguments](../../../../../images/img120199.png)

 > [!NOTE]
 > In OLAP mode, you can perform drill-down for either a hierarchy data item or several dimension attributes.
-To learn more about OLAP mode, see [Binding Dashboard Items to Data in OLAP mode](../../../binding-dashboard-items-to-data/binding-dashboard-items-to-data-in-olap-mode.md).
+To learn more about OLAP mode, see [Bind Dashboard Items to Data in OLAP mode](../../../bind-dashboard-items-to-data/bind-dashboard-items-to-data-in-olap-mode.md).

 To enable drill-down, click the **Drill Down** button in the **Data** Ribbon tab (or the ![DataShaping_Interactivity_DrillDown_Toolbar](../../../../../images/img19513.png) button if you are using the toolbar menu).